 Will you save the Chestnut Kingdom from certain doom?
 Or will Mr. Stiches have the last laugh?
 Find out in UnderHero!

-Honestly I am rather surprised that this game isn’t more well known, especially given the quality there in.
+Honestly, I am rather surprised that this game isn’t more well known, especially given the quality therein.
 Maybe it was poorly timed?
 Did it not generate enough hype?
 Whatever the cause was, here is why I think this overlooked gem deserves a second look.

 STORY – THE UNLIKELIEST OF HEROES

 UnderHero’s story is a quirky take on traditional fantasy adventure games.
 You take on the role of Masked Kid, one of the evil Mr. Stiches lowly minions.
-It is the equivalent in this world as being a Goomba, a Rotobug, working in retail, or a Blue Slime.
+It is the equivalent in this world of being a Goomba, a Rotobug, working in retail, or a Blue Slime.
 You and your buddies are tasked with stopping the Chosen Hero from defeating your boss.
 However, something goes wrong, and you accidentally end up defeating the hero yourself!
 On his body, you find Elizabeth IV, a sassy sword which is determined to defeat Mr. Stiches and end his reign of terror once and for all.